aws-samples/aws-security-reference-architecture-examples/solutions/guardduty/guardduty-org/README.md

 # GuardDuty Organization

-The GuardDuty Organization solution will enable Amazon GuardDuty by delegating administration to a member account within the Organization Primary Account and configuring GuardDuty within the delegated administrator account for all the existing and future AWS Organization accounts.
+The GuardDuty Organization solution will enable Amazon GuardDuty by delegating administration to a member account within the Organization management account and configuring GuardDuty within the delegated administrator account for all the existing and future AWS Organization accounts.
 GuardDuty is also configured to send the findings to a central S3 bucket encrypted with a KMS key.